rodrigowoulddo/MovieDB-Objective-C/README.md

 * Assync image loading

 ## Licence
-Use as you want. 😁
+Use as you please. 😁